hashicorp/katakoda/terraform-organize-configuration-workshop/step1.md

 You can verify the website endpoint URLs by opening them in your web browser.

+**Note**: Depending on the width of your browser window, the URL shown may be split across two lines.
+In that case, you'll need to select the entire URL and copy and paste it into your browser window rather than clicking on it.

 In the next step, you will begin to organize this configuration by separating your development and production configuration.